S-Erase/Gravitational-Lensing-Simulator/README.md

 move freely around a gravitational singularity in an environment of your choosing and experience the gravitation lensing caused by it.

+## Technologies
+This application uses wxWidgets to handle the user interface, and OpenGL to render the environment.

 ## Settings